ironbay/riptide/docs/web/src/markdown/overview.md

 Take a deep dive into [Mutations](/mutations), [Queries](/queries), and [Stores](/stores)
 * * *

-## Interceptors
+## Composable logic

-Interceptors leverage Elixir's pattern matching to allow you to define simple rules that trigger when matching data is written or read.
+Riptide Interceptors let you define simple rules using Elixir's pattern matching that trigger when matching data is written or read.
 Take the following Mutation that creates a new Todo.

 ```json
 {